bolyche/bolyche.github.io/_posts/2023-08-04-Python-optimisations.md

 image: assets/images/factorials.png
 ---

-In the desire to get myself to write more frequently I'm tagging upcoming posts as "shitpost".
-This will be short thoughts or snippets that don't take much time.

-For the first of these, some minor python optimisations.

-Take some code e.g. getting a list of factorised numbers, filtering out some multiples and summing them (note this is arbitrary and just for exploration purposes.
-I am also completely ignoring negative numbers)
+So let's say you take some code e.g. getting a list of factorised numbers, filtering out some multiples and summing them (NB arbitrary example here + assumes positive-numbers only are input)

 ```python
 def factorial(num: int):